wazedde/ucom/README.md

 command injects a [build script](src/commands/include/UcomBuilder.cs) into the project to trigger the build for a specific platform.

-By default the script is removed from the project after the build has been completed.
+By default, the script is removed from the project after the build has been completed.
 If you want to keep the script, add the `--inject persistent` option to the `ucom build` command.

-Use `ucom --injected-script` or `ucom -I` to print the build script to the console so you can take a look at it.
+Use `ucom --injected-script` or `ucom -I` to print the build script to the console, so you can take a look at it.

 ## Environment Variables